pSaurav10/BaketheCake/README.md

 - Maintains a structured historical record of all orders.
 - Provides insights into customer behavior and product trends.
 - Enables forecasting and data-driven decision-making.
-- Fully open-source and customizable to your business needs.

 ---